Roque Santa Cruz: 1999 season

 Santa Cruz had scored two goals in five Copa Libertadores appearances and would not take part in his club's last group stage fixture, a 4–0 away defeat against Corinthians on 9 April, due to his participation for Paraguay U20 at the 1999 FIFA World Youth Championship, which was disputed at the same time.
 Santa Cruz played in his last Superclásico against Cerro Porteño in a 1–0 home victory during the 1999 Apertura on 30 May.
 Santa Cruz also played in his last competitive match for Olimpia Asunción a 1–0 win against Colegiales, on 6 June.
 The first contacts with Bayern Munich were via telephone and the US$20 million that the Olimpia Asunción president wanted for the transfer was considered by Bayern Munich a very elevated cost.
 His involvement with Paraguay's national teams, the striker was awarded with the Paraguayan Footballer of the Year award in 1999, and Olimpia club president Osvaldo Domínguez Dibb had assessed Santa Cruz to value from around US$20 million, however Santa Cruz was eventually sold to Bayern Munich for US$7 million, the transfer fee becoming the record transfer in Paraguayan football.
 He later revealed that he had the chance to join Real Madrid before he eventually signed with Bayern in 1999.

 Santa Cruz confessed that his teammates and himself had been mis-treated by Osvaldo Domínguez Dibb after bad performances from the first-team where the players' salaries were not deposited into their bank accounts in order for the players to personally collect it in person from the president and would be threatened by guns and knives.
 "I remember that we once lost an important regional derby.
 The president entered the sleeping room where we all spent the night ahead of games and unloaded his gun in the ceiling.
 That wasn't all though.
-When a player had put in a bad performance, he just strolled up to their car and urinated inside it while they were standing right next to him.
+When a player had put in a bad performance, Osvaldo just strolled up to his car and urinated inside it while the player was standing right next to him.
 The president always wanted us to come up to him to pick up our monthly wages.
 If you hadn't played well that month, he stood up and asked 'What is it you want?' while tapping a machine gun on his desk.
 That always prompted players to wait for their money until they had put in some better performances again."